greta-dev/greta/tests/testthat/_snaps/syntax.md

       distribution(y) <- normal(0, 1, dim = c(3, 3, 1))
     Error <simpleError>
       left and right hand sides have different dimensions.
-      The distribution must have dimension of either "3 x 3 x 2" or "1 x 1",but
-      instead has dimension "3 x 3 x 1"
+      The distribution must have dimension of either "3x3x2" or "1x1",but instead has dimension "3x3x1"

 ---